-This report has been prepared by Segal Consulting to present certain disclosure information required by Statement No. 74 of the Governmental Accounting Standards Board as of June 30, 2017.
+This report has been prepared by Segal Consulting to present certain disclosure information required by Statement No. 74 of the Governmental Accounting Standards Board as of June 30, 2018.
 This valuation is based on:

-- > The benefit provisions of the Other Postemployment Benefits (OPEB) Plan, as administered by the Board; - The characteristics of covered active members, inactive vested members, and retired members and beneficiaries as of June 30, 2017, provided by NMRHCA; - > The assets of the Plan as of June 30, 2017, provided by NMRHCA; - > Economic assumptions regarding future salary increases and investment earnings; and - > Other (health and non-health) actuarial assumptions, regarding employee terminations, retirement, death, health care trend and enrollment, etc.
+- > The benefit provisions of the Other Postemployment Benefits (OPEB) Plan, as administered by the Board; - > The characteristics of covered active members, inactive vested members, and retired members and beneficiaries as of June 30, 2017 (updated based upon audit), provided by NMRHCA; - > The assets of the Plan as of June 30, 2018, provided by the plan auditor, Moss Adams on behalf of NMRHCA; - > Economic assumptions regarding future salary increases and investment earnings; and - > Other (health and non-health) actuarial assumptions, regarding employee terminations, retirement, death, health care trend and enrollment, etc.